Japerre/.torrent-file-decoder/README.md

+# .torrent-file-decoder

 On my journey of learning about the bittorrent protocol, I came accross the .torrent file format. .torrent files are bencoded dictionaries.
-To learn more about these .torrent files ans bencoding in general, I wrote a simple decoder for .torrent files.
+To learn more about these .torrent files and bencoding in general, I wrote a simple decoder for .torrent files.

 To try it out for yourself: